rschrenk/blueproximity/README.md

 to determine the device name based on the bluetooth mac address of a device.
 If the device is not present, it locks the screen.
 Once the device is present again, the screen is unlocked again.

+However, the main drawback is, that this script does not allow to analyze the strength of the signal.
+As long as the device name can be retrieved, the device is accepted as being present.

 ## Installation

 Please adapt the location of the script to your needs, if desired.